Our Opening Hours:

 What injuries can you get from a car crash?

 The injuries which can occur as a result of road traffic accidents vary depending on the type of incident and the different factors of a collision.
-Common car accident injuries include the following:

-Whiplash and soft tissue damage
+What are whiplash and soft tissue damage?

 The body experiences numerous forces and, sometimes, impacts when involved in a road traffic collision.
-Whiplash and soft tissue damage are very common and can vary from minor – mild, short-lived pain and tenderness – to severe debilitating injury of the neck, shoulders, arms and back which takes months to heal.
+Whiplash and soft tissue damage are very common and can vary from minor – mild, short-lived pain and tenderness to severe debilitating injury of the neck, shoulders, arms and back which takes months to heal.

 Whiplash is not only classified as pain and injury to the neck, the NHS lists headaches, arm pain, spasms, dizziness, and cognitive disruption as symptoms of whiplash.
 See our Whiplash Information Centre for more on whiplash, including compensation amounts, the claims process and a useful glossary of whiplash-related terms.